-ID Short Name Priority PBS Description Verification Method FR- 2132 Command Processor Essential 3.2 LGS Controls shall provide a command processor (sequencer) with the following functionality: 1.
+ID Short Name Description FR- 2132 Command Processor LGS Controls shall provide a command processor (sequencer) with the following functionality: 1.
 Processing of simple commands.
 An example of a simple command is the setting of a single parameter.
 2. Processing of complex commands.
 An example of a complex command is to configure the LGS facility for a particular mode of operation.
-This will require setting several parameters, configuring any optical devices, and checking for valid completions of all.
-3. Processing of some some some some some some some some Test

-ID Short Name Priority PBS Description Verifi Meth ication FR- 2133 Health Monitoring Essential 3.2 LGS Controls shall provide a health monitoring function that periodically checks all the LGS facility subsystems for status.
+This will require setting several parameters, configuring any optical devices, and checking for valid completions of all 3.
+Processing of synchronous commands.
+A synchronous command is one where the latency of the task to be performed by the command is negligible.
+4. Processing of asynchronous commands.
+An asynchronous command is one where the latency of the task to be performed is large enough to require spawning a thread to execute the task and monitor for a command completion callback.
+5. The return status of every command (or sub-command in the case of complex commands) must be checked for valid completion or error.
+If an error occurs, appropriate actions must be taken to process the error, abort the command or task if required, notify the requestor of the error, and take action to recover from the error, protecting the LGS facility as required.
+6. A command interface that supports graphical, command-line, and script modes.
+FR- 2133 Health Monitoring LGS Controls shall provide a health monitoring function that periodically checks all the LGS facility subsystems for status.
 If an error is detected, LGS Controls will take appropriate actions to protect the LGS facility and provide notification to the other NGAO subsystems and users.
-Test u.
-FR- 2135 Configuration Control Essential 3.2 LGS Controls will provide an automated capability to configure the LGS facility for all modes of the system: startup, operational, calibration, and test.
+FR- 2135 Configuration Control LGS Controls will provide an automated capability to configure the LGS facility for all modes of the system: startup, operational, calibration, and test.
 This includes configuring all the required cameras or sensors with the appropriate default parameters and configuring any optical devices as required.
-The specifics of these configurations will be documented as use cases in the operations concept document.
-Test FR- 2136 Calibration Control Essential 3.2 LGS Controls will provide a semi-automated capability to calibrate the LGS facility, to include alignment of all movable LGS optical devices.
+The specifics of these configurations will be documented as use cases in FR- 2136 Calibration Control LGS Controls will provide a semi-automated capability to calibrate the LGS facility, to include alignment of all movable LGS optical devices.
 The term semi-automated is used here to indicate that the calibration capability shall minimize the amount of user interaction required.
-Test FR- 2138 Telemetry Essential 3.2 LGS Controls shall provide appropriate telemetry streams for the other AO subsystems, instruments, telescope control system, and top-level MCS, as required.
+FR- 2138 Telemetry LGS Controls shall provide appropriate telemetry streams for the other AO subsystems, instruments, telescope control system, and top-level MCS, as required.
 The list of telemetry streams required by these systems is currently unknown; as they become defined, individual requirements will be written for each stream to be generated.
-Test AO Controls System Design 92 3/3/2010

-ID Short Name Priority PBS Description Verification Method FR- 2141 Copy of Interface to LTCS Essential 3.2 LGS controls will respond appropriately to protect the LGS facility and recover gracefully from a laser traffic control event.
-Test
+FR- 2141 Copy of Interface to LTCS LGS controls will respond appropriately to protect the LGS facility and recover gracefully from a laser traffic control event.